Manaslu Circuit Trek

 • What does the daily elevation gain/loss seem like: 480 to 520 meters per day, ensuring a gradual pace of ascent

-This 12-day Manaslu Trek is marked as a moderate trek in Nepal, which passes through varied kinds of terrains, from woodlands, deep forested trails, to rocky, steep sections, and alpine slippery pathways, and finally crosses the highest elevation at 5106 meters above sea level.
-As it is a round trek, it follows different terrains, rounding off the trail, rather than repeating the same pathway, after crossing the high pass, which makes the trip full of surprises, in twists and turns, with several ascents and descents.
+The Manaslu Circuit Trekking is considered a moderate trek in Nepal, passing through varied terrain, from woodlands and deep forested trails to rocky, steep sections and alpine, slippery pathways, and finally reaching the highest elevation at 5106 meters above sea level.
+As it is a round trek, it follows different terrains, rounding off the trail rather than repeating the same pathway after crossing the high pass, making the trip full of surprises, with twists and turns and several ascents and descents.

 There are three major factors, that makes the overall trip, truly difficult to opt for, firstly, the long duration hike covering the distance of 14-16 km each day, depending on the route; through continuous ascends and descends, secondly, the increasing altitude each day, and lastly, the unexpected weather challenges, bringing out heavy percipitation (snow fall), and rainfall, which makes the trail, greasy, loose gravel, and slippery.